curateteaching/digitalpedagogy/keywords/play.md

 Bogost, Ian.
 "The Proceduralist Style."
 Gamasutra.
 21 Jan.
 2009.
 Web.
 1 Feb.
 2009.

 Bogost, Ian. *Alien Phenomenology, Or, What It’s Like to Be a Thing.* Minneapolis: University of Minnesota Press, 2012.
 Print.

+Boluk, Stephanie.
+"Metagames: Games about Games and the Practice of Play."
+HMS 540, Pratt Institute.
+2013.
+Web.

 Brown, James, Jr. "Game Design Project."
 Inter-L&S 102: Writing and Coding.
 2012.
 Web.